valyala/fasthttp/README.md

     wider user base.
   * Many existing web frameworks and request routers are built on top of net/http.
+  * net/http works on go older than 1.5.

 * *Which GO versions are supported by fasthttp?*